pcarbo/genetic-data-analysis-rcc-1/episodes/02-pca.md

-After having done all the work to represent the genotype data as a matrix, and compute a low-dimensional representation of this matrix using PCA (equivalently, SVD), now we will generate PC-based visualizations of the data.
+After having done all the work to represent the genotype data as a matrix, and compute a low-dimensional representation of this matrix using PCA (equivalently, SVD), in this section we will generate PC-based visualizations of the data.

 First, start up the R environment: